+PRM 505 PRINCIPLES OF PASTURE AND RANGE SCIENCES

+COURSE LECTURER PROF. (MRS) ALABA O. JOLAOSHO

+COURSE CONTENTS

+- SUGGESTED BOOKS & LITERATURE

+- INTRODUCTION

+- BOTANY AND SYSTEMATICS OF PASTURE PLANTS

+- IDENTIFICATION AND CLASSIFICATION OF TROPICAL FORAGE SPECIES

+- PASTURE IMPROVEMENT PROGRAMMES AND BREEDING

+- METHODS OF PROPAGATION

+- PHYSIOLOGY OF PASTURE PLANTS

+- TROPICAL CLIMATE AND IMPLICATION ON PASTURE PRODUCTION

+- VEGETATION BELTS OF NIGERIA AND ADAPTATION OF FORAGE SPECIES

+- SOIL PLANT ANIMAL INTERRELATIONSHIPS

+- SOME TERMINOLOGIES

+TEXTBOOKS

+- 1. WHITEMAN, P.C.
+1980: TROPICAL PASTURE SCIENCE.
+PUBLISHED BY OXFORD UNIVERSITY PRESS. - •2.
+HOGSON, J. AND ILLIUS, A. W. 1996: THE ECOLOGY AND MANAGEMENT OF GRAZING SYSTEMS.
+CAB INTERNATIONAL WALLINGFORD, USA. - •3.
+MICHEAL, B. JONES AND ALEC LAZENBY, 1988:THE GRASS CROP.
+THE PHYSIOLOGICAL BASIS OF PRODUCTION CHAPMAN AND HALL LTD USA. - 4.
+PEARSON, C.J.
+AND ISN, R. L. 1987: AGRONOMY OF GRASSLAND SYSTEMS.
+CAMBRIDGE UNIVERSITY PRESS NY.

+- 5. CROWDER, L.V.
+AND CHHEDA, H.R.
+1982.
+TROPICAL GRASSLAND HUSBANDARY.
+TROPICAL AGRICULTURE SERIES.
+LONGMAN LONDON. - 6.
+HUMPHERYS, L.R.
+1991: TROPICAL PASTURE UTILIZATION.
+PUBLISHED BY THE PRESS SYNDICATE OF THE UNIVERSITY OF CAMBRIDGE NY. - 7.
+BOGDAN, A.V.
+1977: TROPICAL PASTURE & FODDER PLANTS (GRASSES & LEGUMES).
+TROPICAL AGRICULTURE SERIES.
+LONGMAN LONDON

+INTRODUCTION

+- WHAT THE COURSE ENTAILS

+- •1.
+WEEKLY PRACTICALS

+- •2.
+TEST AT INTERVALS STATED IN THE MANUALS.

+- •3.
+LIVELY LECTURES

+- 4. DRAWINGS

-Lecture 1 BOTANY AND SYSTEMATICS OF GRASSES AND LEGUMES Grasses belongs to family Gramineae (Poaceae).
-They are made up of two main parts: shoot or tillers (aerial parts) and roots (subterranean parts) with the reproductive parts included at flowering.
-They are MONOCOTYLEDONOUS i.e. possess one seed leaf.
-They are HERBACEOUS (non-woody), divergent in size, shape and growth habit, can be annual or perennial in life form.
+BOTANY AND SYSTEMATICS OF GRASSES AND LEGUMES

+- GRASSES BELONGS TO FAMILY GRAMINEAE (POACEAE) - MADE UP OF TWO MAIN PARTS: SHOOT OR TILLERS (AERIAL PARTS) & ROOTS (SUBTERRANEAN PARTS).
+AT FLOWERING THE REPRODUCTIVE PARTS ARE INCLUDED. - MONOCOTYLEDONOUS - THEY ARE HERBACEOUS (NON-WOODY), divergent in size, shape and growth habit, can be annual or perennial in life form.

 A. VEGETATIVE ORGANS 1.
+AERIAL PARTS

+- SHOOTS CONSISTS OF STEM (CULM, HAULM) AND THE LEAVES. - STEMS ARE CYLINDRICAL OR ROUNDED AND JOINTED I.E MADE UP OF NODES SEPARATED BY INTERNODES. - INTERNODES CAN BE HOLLOW (e.g. Brachiaria mutica) FILLED WITH WHITE PITH (e.g. Zea mays, Sorghum vulgare and Hyparrhenia spp.) or SOLID e.g. Axonopus scoparius). - Stems can be glabrous or pubescent.

+BOTANY OF GRASS PLANT (CONTINUED)

-AERIAL PARTS The shoots consists of the stem (culm, haulm) and the leaves.
-The stems are cylindrical or rounded and jointed i.e made up of nodes separated by internodes.
-Internodes can be hollow (e.g. Brachiaria mutica) filled with white pith (e.g. Zea mays, Sorghum vulgare and Hyparrhenia spp.) or solid e.g. Axonopus scoparius). stems can be glabrous or pubescent.
-Shoots develop from buds found at the nodes and produce side branches.
-The basal portion of tufted grasses is called CROWN.
-Stolons are creeping stems that grow above the surface of the ground and develop roots and shoots at the nodes.
-Examples of grasses with stolons are Pennisetum clandestinum, Cynodon nlemfuensis and Digitaria pentzii.
-The leaves consists of the sheath, ligule and the leaf blade. leaf blades are borne on sheaths.
-Leaves are situated on stem in opposite rows alternatively.
-The leaf sheath have free edges and chlorophyll.
-Leaves could be smooth or rough The Leaf blade can be setaceous (wiry and bristle) or filiform (thread-like).
-The midrib is usually prominent with faint lateral veins.
+- Shoots develop from buds found at the nodes and produce side branches. - The basal portion of tufted grasses is called CROWN. - Stolons are creeping stems that grow above the surface of the ground and develop roots and shoots at the nodes.
+E.g. Pennisetum clandestinum, Cynodon nlemfuensis and Digitaria pentzii. - LEAVES CONSISTS OF THE SHEATH, LIGULE AND THE LEAF BLADE. - LEAF BLADES ARE BORNE ON SHEATHS - LEAVES ARE SITUATED ON STEM IN OPPOSITE ROWS ALTERNATIVELY.

+SHEATH: edges are free, have chlorophyll.
+Leaf blade can be setaceous (wiry and bristle) or filiform (thread-like) Leaves could be smooth or rough Midrib is usually prominent with faint lateral veins

 LIGULE is an appendage found at the junction of the leaf blade and the sheath, usually closely ad pressed to the culm.
-It may be a membrane, a fringe of hairs or a hardened ring and varies in size, shape and texture, can be used for identification.
+It may be a membrane, a fringe of hairs or a hardened ring & varies in size, shape & texture, can be used for identification.

 AURICLES are earlike outgrowths at the leaf base of some spp.
-They can be prominent and encircle the stem, minute and inconspicuous or absent, no chlorophyll, no function, but use in taxonomic identification.
+They can be prominent and encircle the stem, minute & inconspicuous or absent, no chlorophyll, no function, but use in taxonomic identification.

 COLLAR: marks the junction of the outer surface (upper region) of the sheath and leaf blade, usually discoloured, leaves breaks at the collar.

 PROPHYLLUM: is a two-keeled organ (a reduced leaf) covering the bud in the axil of the sheath.

+Grass plant